 Sölden – Tyrol

 The Rettenbach and Tiefenbach glaciers above Sölden make up an extensive high-altitude ski area in the winter, fully linked to the main ski runs above the town.
-The winter season lasts until early May, when the glaciers close to reopen again in mid-September for late summer skiing.
+The winter season lasts until early May, when the glaciers close to reopen again in late September for autumn skiing.
 The area, reached in summer and autumn by a glacier road, is a popular training location for national ski teams and Sölden usually kicks off the World Cup ski race season in October.

 Kaunertal Glacier – Tyrol